BlackcoinDev/merge-dust/ReadMe.md

 **Node.js script to merge dust UTXOs.**

 * This script finds all unspent UTXOs, sorts them by address.
-* It selects an address with two or more dust inputs (30000000 satoshis or smaller).
+* It selects an address with two or more dust inputs (6000 satoshis or smaller).
 * It builds a transaction with up to 677 UTXOs from the selected address.
 * The script sends the transaction and displays the transaction ID.
+* WARNING: This is done without user intervention!

 **Requirements**